-- 78. The Company has instituted a whistle-blowing policy whereby employees of the Company and any other persons may raise genuine concerns about possible improprieties in matters of financial reporting or other malpractices at the earliest opportunity.
-Concerns expressed anonymously will be considered and investigated on the basis of their merits.
-The Board Audit Committee ensures that arrangements are in place for the independent investigation of such matters and for appropriate follow-up action.
-If fraud is determined, appropriate remedial action will be taken and the Board Audit Committee would be updated regularly on its status.
-The whistle-blower will have protection against reprisals provided he has acted in good faith.
-The Board Audit Committee Chairman is responsible for the effective implementation of the whistle-blowing policy which includes evaluating periodic reports that monitor and assess how concerns are escalated and dealt with, and overseeing the periodic review of the effectiveness of the policy. - 79.
-The Board Audit Committee has explicit authority to investigate any matters within its terms of reference, has full co-operation of and access to Management, and has resources to enable it to discharge its functions properly.
-The Board Audit Committee has full discretion to invite any Director or Senior Officers to attend its meetings.
+- 78. The Company has a whistleblowing policy in place whereby employees of the Company and external parties may raise concerns about possible improprieties in matters of financial reporting or other matters in confidence.
+The whistleblowing policy and procedures for raising such concerns are clearly communicated to employees.
+All whistleblowing incidents are reported to the Board Audit Committee.
+Concerns expressed anonymously are considered and investigated on the basis of their merits.
+The Board Audit Committee ensures that arrangements are in place for the independent investigation of such matters and appropriate follow-up actions.
+If fraud is determined, appropriate remedial actions are taken and the Board Audit Committee is updated regularly on their status.
+The whistleblower has protection against reprisals provided he has acted in good faith. - 79.
+The Board Audit Committee Chairman is responsible for the effective implementation of the whistleblowing policy, which includes evaluating periodic reports that monitor and assess how concerns are escalated and dealt with, and overseeing the periodic review of the effectiveness of the policy.